OldStarchy/DashBot/readme.md

 1. Clone this repo somewhere!
 2. Install the dependencies with yarn by running `yarn install` in the project root.
 3. Build the project with `yarn build`, you should now have a `dist` folder.
 4. Create a config file `dashbot.config.js`.
-The only two required properties are `discordBotToken` and `statsFileLocation`
+The only required property is `discordBotToken`

     ```javascript
     /* eslint-disable @typescript-eslint/triple-slash-reference */